stepansnigirev/ArduinoSerialToEthernet/README.md

 - Check that you are using a correct serial cable - you may need a cross cable or a straight cable.
 - Check that serial port settings are correct (baudrate, parity, stopbits and wordlength have to be the same both in arduino and in the device).
 - Try to connect your serial device directly to the computer and talk to it.
 Maybe you just type wrong commands.

+## Extra tools

+In the `tools` folder there are python scripts.

+### `udp_scan.py`

+Run this script to find ip addresses of your Serial2Ethernet gateways.

+### `dummy_device.py`

+To test if arduino box is working correctly, you can plug it to the network and to your computer with Serial-USB adapter.
+Then run `dummy_device.py` script to start a test device.
+This device will answer with a phrase `YEYYYYY!!!!\r\n` as soon as it recieves `?` character.
+Very simple but might be useful for testing/debugging.